astorDev/horology/flutter/docs/custom-cupertino.md

 # Customizing CupertinoDatePicker in Flutter

 `CupertinoDatePicker` is, perhaps, the most minimalistic date picker in Flutter, it not only plays nicely with other iOS-styled widgets but also looks pretty organic with material widgets.
 Notably, unlike material picker, it can be embedded directly in a form, without a modal window.
-In this article, we'll investigate different ways of using the `CupertinoDatePicker` ~~and create a better one~~.
+In this article, we'll investigate different ways of using the `CupertinoDatePicker` ...and create a better one.

 ![](custom-cupertino-thumb.png)

 ## Playing with the Picker

-Let's say we have a form with a simple text field row and a date picker row:
+Let's say we have a form with a text field and a date picker:

 ```dart
 class CupertinoReferenceTextFieldRow extends StatelessWidget {